Beach Enclave Launches Ámbra Beach Club & Restaurant at Long Bay

 A signature dish, the Arroz de Marisco, brings a Portuguese influence to the table — a seafood rice designed to share.

-For more relaxed moments, the lunch and beach menu feature favorites such as tacos, bowls, fritto misto, and the Beach Club Burger.
+For more relaxed moments, the lunch and beach menu features favorites such as tacos, bowls, fritto misto, and the Beach Club Burger.

-The wine list highlights a curated selection of international labels, with a strong focus on Provence rosé, champagne, and fresh whites, including Château Minuty, Whispering Angel, Sancerre, and Albariño, alongside premium Champagne such as Veuve Clicquot and Dom Pérignon.
+The wine list highlights a curated selection of international labels, with a strong focus on Provence rosé, champagne, and fresh whites, including Château Minuty, Whispering Angel, Sancerre, and Albariño, as well as premium Champagnes such as Veuve Clicquot and Dom Pérignon.

 By Day, By Night